A Comparison of Preconditioned Krylov Subspace Methods for Large-Scale Nonsymmetric Linear Systems: Analysis of Preconditioned KSP Methods

 \subsection{Comparison of Operation Counts and Storage}

 We summarize the cost and storage comparison of the four KSP methods in Table~\ref{tab:Comparison-of-operations}.
 Except for GMRES, the other methods require two matrix-vector multiplications per iteration.
-However, we should not expect GMRES to be twice as fast as the other methods, because the reduction of error in one iteration of the other methods is approximately equal to that of two iterations in GMRES.
-Therefore, the cost these methods are comparable in terms of matrix-vector multiplication.
-However, since GMRES minimizes the true 2-norm of the residual if no restart is needed, its cost per iteration is smaller for small iteration counts.
+However, we should not expect GMRES to be twice as fast as the other methods, because the asymptotic convergence of the KSP methods depends on the degrees of the polynomials, which is equal to the number of matrix-vector products instead of the number of iterations.
+Therefore, the reduction of error in one iteration of the other methods is approximately equal to that of two iterations in GMRES.
+However, since GMRES minimizes the 2-norm of the residual in the Krylov subspace if no restart is performed, it may converge faster than the other methods in terms of the number of matrix-vector multiplications.
 Therefore, GMRES may indeed by the most efficient, especially with an effective preconditioner.
 However, without an effective preconditioner, the restarted GMRES may converge slowly and even stagnate for large systems.
-For the three methods based on bi-Lanczos, computing the $2$-norm of the residual for convergence checking requires an extra inner product, as included in Table~\ref{tab:Comparison-of-operations}.
-Among the three methods, BiCGSTAB is the most efficient, requiring $8n$ fewer floating point operations per iteration than TFQMR and QMRCGSTAB.
-In Section~\ref{sec:Results}, we will present the numerical comparisons of the different methods, which mostly agree with the above analysis.
+For the three methods based on bi-Lanczos, computing the $2$-norm of the residual for convergence checking requires an extra inner product.
+Among the three methods, BiCGSTAB is the most efficient, requiring $8n$ fewer floating-point operations per iteration than TFQMR and QMRCGSTAB.
+In Section~\ref{sec:Results}, we will present numerical comparisons of the different methods to complement this theoretical analysis.

 In terms of storage, TFQMR requires the least amount of memory.
 BiCGSTAB requires two more vectors than TFQMR, and QMRCGSTAB requires three more vectors than BiCGSTAB.
 GMRES requires the most amount of memory when $k\apprge8$.
 These storage requirements are typically not large enough to be a concern in practice.